Configuring Movie Settings for Windows Media Video

 - In the Video section, select the desired Variable Bit Rate Quality for your video.
-A higher setting will ensure a better image quality, whereas a lower setting will reduce the size of your movie file.
+A higher setting will ensure a better image quality.
+A lower setting will create a smaller video file.

 - Using the Profile drop-down menu, select the preferred compression settings for your movie's soundtrack.
 Each profile has a combination of audio sample rate, sample size and channel mode, which cover the following options: